AsterionXO/transistor_count_prediction_model/README.md

 * Core analysis and dataset ✔️
 * Backend/frontend structure available ✔️
+* Live demo deployed ✔️
 * Further improvements needed in:

   * Accuracy tuning
   * Frontend integration
-  * Deployment flow
+  * Deployment flow and scalability

 ---

 ## **🤝 Contributing**

 1. Fork the repo
-2. Create a new branch
+2. Create a new branch (e.g., `feature-X`)
-3. Commit changes
+3. Commit your changes
 4. Push the branch
 5. Open a pull request